 The programme has been developed to meet the demands of industry to provide engineering qualifications that not only cover the traditional theoretical aspects associated with this vocation but also encompass new and emerging technologies.
-The programme integrates academic learning through close collaboration with our industry partners.
+The programme aims to develop candidates for modern industrial automation systems analysis, design, development, maintenance and optimisation.
+Through the studies of specialist modules in the programme, such as transducers, electrical machines, power electronics and electric devices, robotics, instrumentation and control, PLCs, industrial communication systems, and maintenance and safety systems, etc., candidates will attain knowledge and skills for the future careers in the areas of industrial automation.
+The programme integrates academic learning through close collaboration with a range of industry partners.